NPSB-dev/game-development/README.md

 ## **NPSB**

   The **production** branch contains the 'ready to deliver' , clean code to be reviewed.
+Start game in ***Main Menu*** scene.
-The code should be ready to run after cloning locally and importing the project in Unity Hub.
-Github LFS might be needed in order to clone assets fully.
+  The code should be ready to run after cloning locally and importing the project in Unity Hub. **Github LFS** might be needed in order to clone assets fully.

 ###  **Game goal:**
 As a user I want to play against a clock counting down.
 The